dumpstring/roblox-unauthorized/orion-rayfield-cl/README.md

 ## [The Script Itself](./layer.lua)

-replace the orion library loadstring with this loadstring to make it use rayfield instead.
+replace the orion library loadstring in any script with this loadstring to make it use rayfield instead.

 ```lua
 loadstring(game:HttpGet("https://raw.githubusercontent.com/dumpstring/roblox-unauthorized/refs/heads/main/orion-rayfield-cl/layer.lua"))()